ungleich/mri-connect/README.md

 The frontend interface will now be available.

-Check the log for the port and URL to the admin interface, which will be newly generated on every app start.
+Check the log for the port and URL to the admin interface.

 ## Deployment